 B&B: For couples buying their first apartment or house together, what are a few questions they should be sure to ask themselves?

 PPD: Does the space have good light?
 If not, can a cozy atmosphere be created?
 As a couple, you should agree up front on a budget and discuss design preferences and styles before you start your search.
 If you don’t agree on one particular style, finding a balance between the two of you will help you create a home you will share and love equally.

 B&B: When tackling these projects as a couple, what’s the hardest part about DIY?
 What’s the most rewarding?

 PPD: There’s a saying prevalent in the DIY community, couples who build together, stay together.

-My husband and I are quite the yin and yang, but we are both easy going.
-I am creative, a big dreamer and don’t enjoy the math side of building, I rather working more organically.
+My husband and I are quite the yin and yang, but we are both easygoing.
+I am creative, a big dreamer and don’t enjoy the math side of the building, I instead work more organically.
 He’s very analytical and realistic in his approach.
 Sometimes we disagree on how to tackle a project or a problem related to a DIY and yet, we find a way to resolve those differences amicably.
 I think it’s good “practice” for when life inevitably throws you a curveball as a couple.